For more information and registration, click here.

 Research shows that mindfulness practice improves concentration, attention regulation, self-observation (of mental activity), working memory, and emotion regulation.

-The workshop will be held at The Nashville Friends House, 530 26th Ave N. Cost is $60 and is due by the January 30 registration deadline; after $70.
-A reduced fee is available if you can’t afford the full fee.
+The workshop will be held at The Nashville Friends House, 530 26th Ave N. Cost is $60 and is due by the January 28 registration deadline; after $75.
+A reduced fee option is available to anyone who can’t afford the full fee.

-Payment can be made by check or paypal.
-For Paypal go here.
-Instructions for paying by check are at the same link.
-Please include your email address.
+Payment can be made by check or paypal to One Dharma Nashville here.
+For Paypal use the donate button.
+If paying by check, be sure to include your email address.

-Contact email@example.com or firstname.lastname@example.org to inquire.
+Contact email@example.com to inquire.
 Terry’s book is available at terrymhuff.com.